codappix/search_core/Documentation/source/configuration.rst

     The page attribute *No Search* is also taken into account to prevent indexing records from only one page without recursion.

-    Contains a comma separated list of table names.
+    Contains a comma separated list of page uids.
 Spaces are trimmed.

     Example::